open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 ---
-title: Dude, Where's My Error?
-How OpenTelemetry Records Errors
+title: Dude, where's my error?
+How OpenTelemetry records errors
 linkTitle: OTel Errors
 date: 2024-03-06
 author: >- # If you have only one author, then add the single name on this line in quotes.